There are several ways to resolve a family dispute: family mediation, solicitors’ negotiations, and, as a last resort, applying to court.

 When families are going through change it can be beneficial for children to have a voice in the separation process.
 Mediators can consult with children who are 10 years or older.

 When there is parental conflict, children sometimes say different things to each parent to try to please them.
 This can leave parents at loggerheads if they both think they know what their children want.
 Parents may be experiencing difficulties of their own.
-Children sometimes say they have views but that no-one listens.
+Children sometimes say they have views but, that no one listens.

-An independent mediator can obtain the children’s views and share it with parents.
+An independent mediator can obtain the children’s views and share them with parents.
 Child consultation does not take away the decision-making power from the parents; children are not asked to make choices.
 When the voice of the child is heard, parents often better understand their considerations when arrangements are discussed.

 If both parents and the child or children agree, a mediator can have a consultation with the child or children.
 They are normally seen individually but they can be seen together if they prefer.